florianleriche/SnakeCoin-Blockchain/README.md

-# 🐍 SnakeCoin - Mini Blockchain in Python
+# Mini Blockchain in Python

 ## 📌 Description
 This project is a basic implementation of a blockchain in Python.
 It was created to better understand **fundamentals** such as: